Child Custody When One Parent Wants To Take a Child to Mexico

 If your child has been taken to Mexico illegally, you may be able to get them back through the Hague Abduction Convention.
 The Hague Abduction Convention is a treaty that many countries, including the United States and Mexico, have joined.
 The treaty’s purpose is to encourage the prompt return of abducted children to their country of habitual residence, and to secure a parent’s right of access to their child.
 The idea is that custody should be decided by courts in the country of the child’s habitual residence.
 Unfortunately, Mexico has a history of not complying with The Hague Abduction Convention.

 If you fear that your child will be taken to Mexico or any other foreign country, you do have legal recourse as a parent.
-To find out more about your parental rights and options, call Huguenor Mattis, A.P.C. for a free case evaluation.
-Dial (858) 458-9500 today.
+To find out more about your parental rights and options, call Huguenor Mattis, A.P.C. for a free case evaluation at (858) 458-9500 today.